 WIDE: Talent turning on the laptop and wearable eye tracker .

 SCREEN: Talent entering the logging details.
+This shot was done by the videographer.
+No close up of login details were done as to comply with ethics security guidelines.

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20400278